-Meanwhile, William Franke, chair of Frontier’s board said: “While we are disappointed that Spirit Airlines shareholders failed to recognize the value and consumer potential inherent in our proposed combination, the Frontier Board took a disciplined approach throughout the course of its negotiations with Spirit.”
+William Franke, chair of Frontier’s board, said “While we are disappointed that Spirit Airlines shareholders failed to recognise the value and consumer potential inherent in our proposed combination, the Frontier Board took a disciplined approach throughout the course of its negotiations with Spirit.”

 Meanwhile, concerns remain around Spirit’s ability to get regulatory approval for a deal with JetBlue — which would see JetBlue acquire the airline and its fleet entirely — due to JetBlue’s existing alliance with American Airlines.

 It comes as Frontier reported a $13 million profit in the second quarter.
 The airline also saw a record $909 million in revenue, an increase of 43 per cent on the same quarter in 2019.